Oban: Local attractions

 The most prominent attraction in Oban is McCaig's Tower which is visible from a great portion of the town.
 Construction of the tower began in 1897, funded by John Stuart McCaig as a way of providing work for local stonemasons and to serve as a lasting legacy for his family.
 McCaig died in 1902, and although construction was set to continue, with McCaig promising £1000 a year for its construction to continue, his family challenged this in court and won, stopping construction.

 The area around Oban has a dramatic scenery of the coast and mountains, as well as historically valuable local castles and ancient religious sites.
 North of the town the natural rock formation of Fingal's Dogstone is connected in legend to the Giant's Causeway in Northern Ireland.

-The Oban Visitor Information Centre, operated by VisitScotland, is located in the Columba Buildings on the North Pier.
+The Oban Visitor Information Centre, operated by VisitScotland, is located in the Columba Buildings on the North Pier (closed as of October 2024).
 The Oban & Lorn Tourism Alliance also provides information about local attractions at the official web site.